Awesome-neos145/choices/README.md

 # Are there any prebuilt binaries?
 Head over to the releases tab to grab the binaries.
 # Credits
 tredI9100 made the icon for the Windows version of Choices.
+He also suggested the name for DOS Choices.
 I coded this.